svylabs/stablebase/WHITEPAPER.md

 Base Rate is initially set to 0%, and is dynamically updated based on average base rate set by users.
 For more details on this, check the governance.

 ## Interest Rates
 Interest Rates are always set to 0%.
-This is to ensure the redemption process works correctly over the long term.

 # Stability Mechanism
 The stability of the stablecoin and protocol is ensured through three mechanisms: Liquidation, Redemption, and the Cash Reserve Ratio (CRR).